Tamara Wilhite is an engineer, scifi author and fan and periodically reviews books.

-Clinton Cash explains how Secretary of State Hillary Clinton took donations to her foundation is return for meeting with various individuals.
-For example, over half of the official visitors to then Secretary of State Hillary Clinton paid millions to her foundation or hundreds of thousands in speaking fees to former President Bill Clinton in order to receive access.
-Her assistant Human Abedin acted as the main intermediary, as emails recovered from Judicial Watch’s lawsuit revealed in August, 2016.
+Clinton Cash explains how Secretary of State Hillary Clinton took donations to her foundation in return for meeting with various individuals.
+For example, over half of the official visitors to then-Secretary of State Hillary Clinton paid millions to her foundation or hundreds of thousands in speaking fees to former President Bill Clinton in order to receive access.
+Her assistant, Human Abedin, acted as the main intermediary, as emails recovered from Judicial Watch’s lawsuit revealed in August 2016.

 This pattern only repeated after Hillary Clinton was Secretary of State.
 Then the payments by representatives of various governments led to her removing them from lists for sanctions due to human rights violations or permission for exports of technology and products or purchases of US companies by foreign entities.
 The Clinton Cash comic clearly explains the Clinton’s involvement in Kazakhstan opening its uranium mining to US companies after donations to the foundation were made.
 It also details the Rusatom deal with a Russian shell company in only a few panels where Hillary Clinton took donations in return for authorizing the Russians to take over a majority of US uranium production.
 There are long, detailed books that describe these events, yet Clinton Cash describes them in a few pages in easy to understand terms and diagrams.

-This book is officially a graphic novel, AKA comic book, but it explains how the Clinton Foundation was used to launder money for Haiti earthquake fundraising to pay for projects in Haiti and outside of that nation for donors better than many infographics.
+This book is officially a graphic novel, AKA comic book, but it explains better than many infographics how the Clinton Foundation was used to launder money for Haiti earthquake fundraising to pay for projects in Haiti and outside of that nation for donors.
 The subplot of the Haitian business owner trying to navigate the post-earthquake Haiti and receive aid, help for his business and support his family is touching.

 Clinton Cash details how Hillary Clinton used various quasi-federal agencies like Millennium Challenge Corporation or MCC and US Aid to favor firms connected to her through campaign donations, speaking fees to Bill Clinton or donations to the Clinton Foundation.
-It also provides a good explanation of how Bill Clinton received massive speaking fees from Chinese high ranking officials (since they can’t give donations to charities or political groups in the US) in return for various approvals by Hillary Clinton.
+It also provides a good explanation of how Bill received massive speaking fees from Chinese high-ranking officials (since they can’t give donations to charities or political groups in the US) in return for various approvals by Hillary.